 Around the beginning of the new millenium, she left Czajkow in the care of a caretaker, and headed to Krakow to meet the famous Silesian demonologist and alchemist, Pan Twardowski – also known as Durentius.
-Durentius was already then famous in magical circles for his skill with creating long-lived monsters and inhuman ”friends”.
-The most famous of these was his giant rooster, on the back of which he flew to the moon and back.
+Durentius was already then famous in magical circles for their skill with creating long-lived monsters and inhuman ”friends”.
+The most famous of these was their giant rooster, on the back of which they flew to the moon and back.
 Or so the legend goes.

 How the two befriended the dragon instead of fighting it, is known to no-one alive today, but after befriending the dragon, the pair studied the secrets of dragon lifespans.
 For Libussa, the dragon became a close friend, as it was one of the few intelligent creatures able to understand what life had been like for one as old as her.
 Durentius and the dragon were cordial at best, but never grew close, even though the two magicians stayed with the dragon for several years.